To the uninitiated, being an author seems like such an odd job. In the first instance, how do they create a story worth telling?

 You are already surrounded by inspiration; stop waiting for the big idea, the right idea, the right time, the right anything to write anything.
 Just pick up pen and paper, or keyboard (whichever is easiest for you) and start writing.

-I asked a few author friends on the inspiration behind their books and this is what they said.
+I asked a few author friends about the inspiration behind their books and this is what they said.

 My novel was inspired by…